 2022 has been a crazy year, not least because I've belatedly come to enjoy using air fryers.
 If you'd asked me last year I'd have said, 'I've got an £800 oven.
 Why on earth would I want to cook things in a small plastic box with a fan and a heating element in it?'
 However, a few portions of perfectly cooked meat and a few very easy post-dinner clean-ups later and I am now the typical late convert.
 Always telling people they should buy one, with the evangelical air of a door-to-door god botherer.
 And these are a few of my favourite things to cook in one.

 I've already told you my Top Secret Recipe for how to make perfect air fryer chips.
-If you want to know more about my zealous love of air fryers – and I'm sure you do – you can also read about how I became a convert to the one-pot-cooking cause.
+If you want to know more about my zealous love of air fryers – and I'm sure you do – you can also read about my favourite air fryer (and multi-cooker) the Ninja Foodi SmartLid.
 Needless to say, we also have an extensive guide to the best air fryers, should you wish to buy one after witnessing the deliciousness.

 1. Fried chicken

 Want a longer, more detailed version of this?
 Try how to make perfect air fryer chicken (extended remix).